Land0fChocolate/NewEmeraldRomHack/README.md

 - Ice types have their special defense boosted by 50% in hail.
 - Number of Feebas spots is tripled.
 - Removed badge boosts
-- Doubled chance for special news bulletins.
+- Doubled chance for special news bulletins, like sales, rooftop shop, etc.
 - EXP gain has been scaled to level difference, rather like in gen 5.
 - Mega Evolution is available after beating the post game and getting all gold Battle Frontier symbols.